Core TSIs : Turnover rent : About turnover rent

 About turnover rent

 In addition to lease contracts based on a fixed rent per month, Planon supports turnover-based rent—a rental model where the amount due is partially or fully based on the lessee’s reported turnover.
-This model is common in retail leasing, where the lessee pays a percentage of gross sales to the lessor.
+This model is common in retail leasing, where turnover is typically calculated as a percentage of the lessee’s turnover.

 Turnover rent can be used: